 - Ho Fun

 The noodles list does not end here.
-Wheat noodles produce a longer list.
-And glass noodles is served with soup, stir-fries are made from the starch of mung bean, sweet potato, tapioca starch.
+Wheat noodles produce a long list.
+And glass noodles are served with soup, stir-fries are made from the starch of mung bean, sweet potato, tapioca starch.
 These transparent, clear, springy noodles are a treat to have.

 Today, I am using white bee hoon.
 Red rice and brown rice bee hoon can also be used in this recipe without any modification.

-Other than cabbage and carrot, we include garlic, spring onion and bok choy to add nutrition value to the recipe.
+Other than cabbage and carrot, we include garlic, spring onion and bok choy to add nutritional value to the recipe.

 Sauces & condiments

 We are using a list of sauces like tomato, chilli, oyster and soy sauce in this recipe.

 Prawn tofu laksa– A Malay cuisine prawn laksa that is made using homemade laksa paste.

 High protein breakfast wraps– A high protein wrap recipe loaded with vegetables to fulfil the nutrition requirement for the day.
 A good start to start the day with protein powder.